Cat Eyed Boy: Manga

+During their panel at New York Comic Con 2022, Viz Media announced that they are releasing a deluxe hardcover edition of the manga, with the first volume releasing on August 22, 2023.

 Anime

 In 1976, the manga was adapted into an anime series called "Ghost Story: Cat Eyed Boy" (妖怪伝 猫目小僧, Yōkaiden Nekome Kozō).
-The anime was produced by Wako Productions and TV Tokyo.
+The anime was produced by Wako Productions and Tokyo Channel 12.
 The series contained 22 episodes of 15 minutes each.

 Live-action film

+Daiei Film once attempted to produce a live-action adaptation of the manga after the 1968 film The Snake Girl and the Silver-Haired Witch based on another manga by Umezu, however the Cat Eyed Boy project was eventually cancelled due to the financial problems of the company.

 In 2006, Noboru Iguchi directed a live-action film adaption of the anime.
 The movie, with gravure idol Miku Ishida, Asami Kumakiri, Hiromasa Taguchi, Naoto Takenaka and Kanji Tsuda, was released theatrically in Japan in June 2006, and on DVD in October of the same year.

 Reception

 Response to the manga has been positive overall, with critics applauding Umezu's grotesque style of horror, but also recognizing its similarities to low-budget horror of the past.
 Critics have likened the manga to pulp horror and to the television series Tales from the Crypt, but also acknowledged its divergences such as the focus on the narrator himself.
 The art has been complimented for creating a dark atmosphere, as well as for Umezu's imaginative monsters.
 Critics have also noted that the manga will likely be more appealing to audiences interested in manga classics rather than modern horror fans.
 Opinions on the effectiveness of the short and long stories has been mixed.